cwinpy/cwinpy/docs/signal.rst

    # get the model complex strain time series
    model = het.model(parupdate, updateSSB=True)
+   # equivalently you could use the class in callable mode with
+   # model = het(parupdate, updateSSB=True)

    # do the same but using Tempo2
    hettempo2 = HeterodynedCWSimulator(par=par, det=det, times=times, usetempo2=True)